 Ok, so this stuff can get pretty technical.
 If you are not comfortable with the technical side of communication, now's your chance to call your geekiest friend and buy them a beer.
 Here are some tips to get you started in the right direction.

-Countries that Block VoIPIf your country isn’t listed (Yay!) on the map of countries that block VoIP, it’s time to check your computer settings.
+If your country isnt listed (Yay!) on the map of countries that block VoIP, its time to check your computer settings.
 Check to make sure you have the most recent copy of Voxox by uninstalling and reinstall the latest version at www.voxox.com/downloads.
 Close Voxox, disable any firewall/antivirus that you may have, and relaunch Voxox to try to make the call again.

 Again, this can get pretty technical, so if you get this far you might want to order a pizza to go with those beers while you work through this.
 Try to make a call at a friend's house or a coffee shop (or any different internet connection for that matter) and see if it works.
 If it does, hooray!
 Now you know the issue lies within your network.
 Some good places to start looking within your network are: